Bismuth: Element Properties And Uses

 1. Medicinal Applications:

-Bismuth is best known in the pharmaceutical business for its application as a digestive aid.
+Bismuth is best known in the pharmaceutical industry for its application as a digestive aid.
 A medication composed of bismuth, known as bismuth subsalicylate, has been used in products such as Pepto-Bismol and Kaopectate.
 These over-the-counter products are used to treat nausea, heartburn, and diarrhoea.
 Bismuth exerts an astringent effect on tissues and helps protect the mucous lining of the stomach from irritants, thereby efficiently healing gastrointestinal disturbances.
-It also possesses mild antimicrobial properties that help in the treatment of Helicobacter pylori infections, which are responsible for peptic ulcers.
+It also possesses mild antimicrobial properties that assist in the treatment of Helicobacter pylori infections, which are responsible for peptic ulcers.

 2. Lead Replacement:

 Historically, lead has been used in a variety of applications but, due to its toxicity, industries have sought safer alternatives.
-Bismuth is used as a nontoxic alternative element to lead in alloys, solders, plumbing, and fishing weights.
+Bismuth serves as a nontoxic alternative element to lead in alloys, solders, plumbing, and fishing weights.
 In these uses, the low toxicity and relatively similar properties of bismuth to lead (for example, low melting points) make it an ideal substitute.
 This use is particularly important in the electronics industry, where lead-free solders are becoming the norm due to environmental concerns and regulations such as RoHS.

 3. Cosmetics: